Stochastic Direct Search Method for Blind Resource Allocation: Algorithms

-We apply two sorts of modifications to Algorithm \ref{alg:dir_search} in order to adapt it to the more general model introduced in Section \ref{sec:model}.
-The first modification consists in sampling a trial point only if it is feasible.
-The second modification consists in introducing estimation stages that allow building reliable estimates of $f$ at the trial points.
+We apply three sorts of modifications to Algorithm \ref{alg:dir_search} in order to adapt it to the more general model introduced in Section \ref{sec:model}.
+The first one consists in sampling a trial point only if it is feasible.
+The second consists in allowing changes in the set of directions $\mathbb{D}_k$ considered.
+This is to account for the fact that the change in search-radius at every round impacts the set of admissible directions, denoted $\mathcal{A}_k$.
+We thus only need to sample directions that span $\mathcal{A}_k$ positively, and not the whole optimization domain $\mathcal{D}$.
+The third modification consists in introducing estimation stages that allow building reliable estimates of $f$ at the trial points.
 We propose two ways of doing so, that result in two different algorithms.
-The first algorithm that we study is a plug-in version of Algorithm \ref{alg:dir_search} in which we replace $f(x_k)$ and $f(x_k+ \alpha_k v)$ by their empirical estimates, consisting of means computed from $N_k= \frac{32\sigma^2 \log (2/\delta)}{\rho(\alpha_k)^{2}}$ samples.
-This number of samples guarantees that with high probability, the estimation gap is smaller than $\rho(\alpha_k)/4$, which in turn ensures that an iteration is declared successful only when it leads to a decrease of $f(x_k)$ by at least $\rho(\alpha_k)/2$ and that an unsuccessful iteration cannot occur if there exists a direction $v$ in $\mathbb{D}$ such that the decrease achieved by moving to $x_k + \alpha_k v $ is larger than $3\rho(\alpha_k)/2$.
-The resulting algorithm is termed Feasible Direct Search with a planned number of Samples (FDS-Plan) and described in Algorithm \ref{alg:con_dir_search_f_samples}.
+The first algorithm that we study is a plug-in version of Algorithm \ref{alg:dir_search} in which we replace $f(x_k)$ and $f(x_k+ \alpha_k v)$ with their empirical estimates, consisting of means computed from $N_k= \frac{32\sigma^2 \log (2/\delta)}{\rho(\alpha_k)^{2}}$ samples.
+This number of samples guarantees that with high probability, the estimation gap is smaller than $\rho(\alpha_k)/4$, which in turn ensures that an iteration is declared successful only when it leads to a decrease of $f(x_k)$ by at least $\rho(\alpha_k)/2$ and that an unsuccessful iteration cannot occur if there exists a direction $v$ in $\mathbb{D}_k$ such that the decrease achieved by moving to $x_k + \alpha_k v $ is larger than $3\rho(\alpha_k)/2$.
+The resulting algorithm is termed Feasible Direct Search with a planned number of samples (FDS-Plan) and described in Algorithm \ref{alg:con_dir_search_f_samples}.
 We also propose a faster algorithm, Feasible Direct Search with Sequential Tests (FDS-Seq) described in Algorithm \ref{alg:f_dir_search_f_tests}.
-For any $v\in\mathbb{D}$, instead of planning the number of samples at $x_k + \alpha_k v$ ahead of time, it samples at $x_k+ \alpha_k v$ and $x_k$ until either
+For any $v\in\mathbb{D}_k$, instead of planning the number of samples at $x_k + \alpha_k v$ ahead of time, it samples at $x_k+ \alpha_k v$ and $x_k$ until either